PHP Switch Statement: Step-by-Step Guide with Examples

 The switch statement in PHP is an alternative to multiple if-else conditions.
 It is used when you need to compare a single variable against multiple values efficiently.

-What is a Switch Statement in PHP?
+What Is a Switch Statement in PHP?

 switch (expression) {